 This is an electroacoustic device which is designed to amplify sound for the user.
 The aim is to make speech more intelligible and to improve hearing.

 These implants offer sufficient hearing for a better understanding of speech.
 The doctor will inform you if you are a suitable candidate for any of these surgeries.
 Usually, you will undergo several audiological tests to assess your candidacy for such implants.

 ALDs are designed to improve communication for people with hearing loss and may be used with or without hearing aids or implants.
 Examples of ALDs are visual indicators and alarms, FM systems, vibro-tactile devices, and telephone connectivity devices.

-As you can see, there are may therapeutic options available to help manage your hearing loss nowadays.
-Please consult us to explore possible treatments & solutions.
+As you can see, there are many therapeutic options available to help manage your hearing loss nowadays.